fisshy/react-scroll/README.md

 > isDynamic - in case the distance has to be recalculated - if you have content that expands etc.

+> onSetActive - invoke whenever link is being set to active

 ```js
 <Link activeClass="active"
       to="target"